 Direct entry onto a research degree (MPhil or PhD) is also possible with a good honours degree, as is entry on to the MBA (route into general management).

-Just over 80% of building and construction management graduates are in employment.
-Another 8% are in full-time further study or combine study and work.
+More than 85% of building and construction management graduates are in employment and a further 6% are in full-time further study or combine study and work.

-More than a third of those who are working are quantity surveyors, 12% are chartered surveyors and 11% are managers or project managers in construction.
-Other professions in the top ten include civil engineers, property, housing or estate managers and estimators, valuers and assesors.
+More than a third of those who are working are quantity surveyors, 12% are chartered surveyors.

 For a detailed breakdown of what architecture and building graduates are doing six months after graduation, see What Do Graduates Do?